 Social media will make a deeper impact on travel in 2020: The rise of social media has highlighted the importance of socialization for this particular age group and therefore will result in a complete change of the travel market that will affect preferences on destinations, purchase habits and the size of travel groups.
 This is based on increasing participation by a younger generation that spends more of their income on travel and highlights importance as a driver for socialization.

 According to the Expedia Media Solutions poll, this trend is particularly visible in Generation Z, where 87% of travel decisions are influenced by social media that include Facebook, Instagram, and Snapchat.

 Mobile will become more popular at every stage of travel: According to a report by Expedia Media Solutions, Millennials and Generation Z use mobile devices at almost twice the rate at which Generation X and Baby Boomers do at every stage.
 There seems to be a trend at every stage, except booking, where the degree of use of mobile devices is used the most by millennials compared to the younger travelers of Generation Z.

-Nevertheless, the use of mobile phones in booking is still dominated by both of the younger age groups.
+Nevertheless, the use of mobile phones in the booking is still dominated by both of the younger age groups.
 Also, we expect mobile to increase its participation in the Research and Booking stages for younger age groups, as more mobile alternatives facilitate this process compared to the more common desktop option that currently dominates the research and monetization stages of travel.